A work environment is the setting, social aspects, and physical conditions in which an individual performs their job.

 A positive work environment promotes productivity, creativity, and employee satisfaction.
 It is identified by clear communication, effective teamwork, diversity, respect, and a commitment to employee well-being.

-On the other hand, a bad workplace environment can cause stress, burnout, and low morale, which can impact individual and organizational performance.
+On the other hand, a bad workplace environment can cause occupational stress, burnout, and low morale, which can impact individual and organizational performance.

 Importance of work environment